mi-lee/sql-tutorial/README.md

 ## Code Examples

-We will be using http://sqlfiddle.com to do all exercises, with sample SQL files`all.sql` and others in the repo
+We will be using http://sqlfiddle.com to do all exercises, with sample SQL files`all.sql` and others in the repo.